 What do you get when you cross All Dogs Go to Heaven with Silence of the Lambs?
 Well, you might just get the runaway hit comic Stray Dogs, which is already set for adaptation by Paramount Animation.
 This shock success story may be the cutest murder mystery you’ve ever read, with artist Trish Forstner perfectly capturing the innocent artistic style of our favorite cartoon adventures starring dogs — think Oliver & Company or Lady and the Tramp — in perfect contrast to the slow-burning dread laced throughout the unique script.

 When Sophie the dog is adopted by a mysterious man in a secluded farmhouse, she quickly realizes she doesn’t remember how she got there or what happened to her previous owner.
 Thrown into a large pack of other former street dogs, she begins to suspect something sinister might be going on behind the doggy door.
 Fleecs excellently uses canine senses as well as a lack of short term memory to expertly amp up the terror to leave readers wondering, “Who’s a good boy?
 And who isn’t?”

 Combine that winning formula with the horror movie homage variant covers covering an entire range of films from Scream to Suspiria and it’s no surprise Stray Dogs went straight off the leash into multiple printings.
-A completed volume collecting all five issues of the main series is available now (and more short anthology stories from the world of Stray Dogs will be coming soon).
+A completed volume collecting all five issues of the main series is available now, plus a follow up called Stray Dogs: Dog Days.
 However, if you’re sensitive to some implications of animal cruelty, you might want to sit and roll over to another option on our list.

 Writer: James Tynion IV, Artist: Werther Dell’Edera, Colorist: Miguel Muerto, Letterer: Andworld Design